 To understand what alkynes are, we must know what is the meaning of the notion of hydrocarbon.
-According to Digopaul, this concept refers to the chemical compound that arises when carbon combines with hydrogen.
+This concept refers to the chemical compound that arises when carbon combines with hydrogen.

 Within the set of hydrocarbons, we can mention aliphatic hydrocarbons, whose main characteristic is that they lack aromaticity (a property that leads the electrons present in the double bonds to circulate freely between the bonds, granting greater stability to the molecule in compared to what happens when the electrons stay fixed).